ltw-webdev-2/curriculum/data-table.md

   - title: "Add the table footer"
     before: |
-      To finish off the `<table>` we’re going to put in the footer information—the totals, etc.
+      To finish off the `<table>` we’re going to put in the footer information: the totals, etc.
     code_lang: "html"
     code_file: "index.html"
     code: |